Clare–Kilkenny hurling rivalry

 While Kilkenny are regarded as one of the "big three" of hurling, with Cork and Tipperary completing the trio, Clare are ranked joined seventh in the all-time roll of honour and have enjoyed sporadic periods of success at various stages throughout the history of the championship.
 The two teams have won a combined total of 39 All-Ireland Senior Hurling Championship titles.

-As of 2022 Clare and Kilkenny have met eight times in the hurling championship including meeting twice at the All Ireland final stage.
-Clare have recorded just one defeat of Kilkenny in all of those meetings.
+As of 2025 Clare and Kilkenny have met ten times in the hurling championship including meeting twice at the All Ireland final stage.
+Clare have recorded just two defeats of Kilkenny in all of those meetings.

 History

 1932: Inaugural clash

 The very first meeting of Clare and Kilkenny in the championship took place on 4 September 1932 to decide the destination of the All-Ireland title.
-Kilkenny were the All-Ireland runners-up the previous year while Clare were appearing inn their first decided since 1914.
-The coverage that the Irish Press afforded to the three-game sage between Cork and Kilkenny the previous year is credited with turning hurling into a mass spectator sport and, as a partial result of this, a then record crowd of 34,372 packed Croke Park for the 1932 decider.
+Kilkenny were the All-Ireland runners-up the previous year while Clare were appearing in their first decider since 1914.
+The coverage that the Irish Press afforded to the three-game saga between Cork and Kilkenny the previous year is credited with turning hurling into a mass spectator sport and, as a partial result of this, a then record crowd of 34,372 packed Croke Park for the 1932 decider.
 Clare scored the first point of the match from Jack Gleeson while it took Kilkenny thirteen minutes to equalize.
-At the interval it was Clare who held a narrow 0-3 to 0-2 lead.
+At the interval it was Clare who held a narrow 0–3 to 0–2 lead.
 The second half saw Kilkenny go on numerous goal hunts.
 Matty Power bagged two while Lory Meagher scored a third to give Kilkenny an eight-point lead.
 Tull Considine replied with two goals for Clare.
 The final result hinged on an incident two minutes from the end when Clare's goal-scorer Tull Considine was, according to himself, pushed in the back when shooting for a third goal from little more than ten metres.
-Kilkenny went on to win by 3-3 to 2-3.
+Kilkenny went on to win by 3–3 to 2–3.